How to Make a Big Difference by Shopping Small

 Downsize your shopping list: Instead of gifting multiple items to each person on your list, consider gifting one meaningful item that you buy from an artisan or small business owner.

 Ditch Black Friday and Cyber Monday for Small Business Saturday: Many small businesses, makers, craftspeople, and artists run specials on their products during Small Business Saturday.
-Although most of us can't offer huge discounts like larger stores, we do run sales to make it easier for customers to own a piece of our work.
-My SBS sale will take place Friday, Nov.
-29th-December 2nd.
+Although most of us can't offer huge discounts like larger stores, we do occasionally run sales to make it easier for customers to own a piece of our work.

 Bought something from a small business, maker, craftsperson, or artist to give as a gift?
 THANK YOU!!
 Ask for a business card to include with the gift so the recipient knows where to find them later on.